richieYT-wan/ML_project1/README.md

 cd project1/scripts
 python run.py
 ```
+In the case you already have the train.csv and test.csv files, simply move them into `data/`.
 The script will run the 10-fold cross-validation process with Ridge Regression, get the optimal weights found and generate a prediction as well as store the hyperparameters.
 The predictions and the best hyperparameters are generated in the `output` folder